 Mr. Brian Hurd

 I started teaching at Mary of Lourdes Middle School in the 2002-03 school year, and have been teaching all the 6th, 7th, and 8th grade Social Studies classes since.
-In the 2006-07 school years I started teaching Computer classes, and now teach all of the 6th through 8th grade classes.
+In the 2006-07 school year I started teaching the 8th grade Computer class.
 I bring what I’ve learned through my travels back into the classroom and have visited all 50 states and 58 countries.
 I have also been teaching 6-8th grade Spanish using Rosetta Stone online.
 I am also the Lead Teacher at the Middle School.

 Students use Rosetta Stone online to learn Spanish at their own pace.

 How to Learn Spanish